-At the Beginning of My Life with HIV, after the coma caused by viral meningitis, there was no treatment.
-And, therefore, no hope.
+In the Beginning of My Life with HIV, after a coma caused by viral meningitis, there was no treatment.
+And therefore, no hope.
 I lost people, and many!
-Some of them just disappeared on the road, and I do not even know if they're alive or not.
-And as I said Martha Medeiros, the pain that hurts the most is the pain and not knowing!
+Some of them just disappeared on the road, and I don't even know if they are alive or not.
+And as I said Martha Medeiros, a dor que dói mais é a dor e não saber!

 Treatment of HIV infection continues to improve, study shows among 77.999 people

-The effectiveness of first-line antiretroviral therapy (ART) continues to improve, according to an analysis of the results in 78.000 people in 181 studies, published in the Journal AIDS by Professor Andrew Carr of St Vincent's Hospital in Sydney and colleagues.
-More than three-quarters of the people who started treatment between 2011 and 2015 were still on their first regimen!
-And they had undetectable viral load three years later.
+The effectiveness of first-line antiretroviral therapy (ART) continues to improve, according to an analysis of results in 78.000 people in 181 studies, published in the Journal AIDS by Professor Andrew Carr of St Vincent's Hospital in Sydney and colleagues.
+More than three quarters of people who started treatment between 2011 and 2015 were still on their first regimen!
+And they had an undetectable viral load three years later.

-But as good as post-2011 results are, researchers believe It is still possible to do better.
-They note that even with the most up-to-date ART regimens, a fifth of people experience treatment failure (interrupt or change your treatment regimen for any reason) within three years after the beginning of HIV therapy.
+But, however good the post-2011 results, researchers believe that it is still possible to do better.
+They note that even with the most up-to-date ART regimens, a fifth of people experience treatment failure (interrupt or change your treatment regimen for any reason) within three years after the initiation of HIV therapy.

 The So-called TARV Involved, in 1996 in a Drug Called DDI (Imagine The Devil On Tablets)

 And see it here: Videx

 The study contained some indications as to which regimes were likely to be most successful: people who started treatment with tenofovir (TDF or TAF) associated with emtricitabine and integrase inhibitors were more likely to remain in first-line treatment over three years.
 Other findings showed that the baseline resistance test and the single daily dose were also predictors of long-term treatment success.

 Five findings from the study on Treatment for HIV Infection